Norman Studios: Black Gold (1928)

-For Norman's last feature film, he created a film about oil drilling in the American West based on the story of John Crisp, a Black leaseholder who found oil on his Oklahoma property.
+Norman's last feature film, Black Gold, is about oil drilling in the American West based on the story of John Crisp, a Black leaseholder who found oil on his Oklahoma property.
 In the film, Mart Ashton, a rancher, looks to invest in oil wells on his property.
 His driller secretly conspires with the Ohio Company to take over his well.
 When Ashton is framed for robbery and thrown into jail, his foreman, Ace, and the bank president's daughter, Alice, team up with Peg to exonerate Ashton.
 When they are successful, Ace and Alice start their future together.